darianmcginnis/Skills-Lab-6/README.md

 # Skills-Lab-6

-Sharif and Darian's Version Control Lab.
+Sharif, Lukas, and Darian's Version Control Lab.

 Our program asks for the user's name and age and then outputs whether they are of legal drinking age.